 You've got your award letter.
 Now what?
-Please follow these easy steps:
+Follow these easy steps:

-- You must read and understand the factors that may affect your financial aid.
+- Read and understand the factors that may affect your financial aid.
 Click here to review the award terms.

-- You must maintain satisfactory progress towards your degree.
-Changes in your enrollment will also affect your financial aid.
-Click here to review the Satisfactory Progress Policy.
+- Maintain satisfactory progress towards your degree.
+Changes in your enrollment also will affect your financial aid.
+Click here to review the Satisfactory Academic Progress Policy.

 - If there is a Perkins Loan listed on your award letter, be sure you follow through with the Perkins Loan Process.